KOCH-Engineering/PinPoint_BLE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This covers a wireless 13-pin Car Connector Tester
+This covers a wireless 13-pin Car Connector Tester using BlueTooth Low Energy Link (BLE)

-You insert a plug in the cars connector and this power a wireless transmitter that you can connect to from you mobile phone
+You insert a plug in the cars connector and this power a wireless transmitter that you can connect to from you mobile phone The plug powers up the BLE link from the permanent +12V from the plug

-You can then see a status on all the needed pins and see status on your phone without a cable out of the door.
+You can then see the status on all pins via the user interface on your phone without a cable out of the door.

+The Tester will have different modes:
+* Mode 1: A graphical representation of the Connector where each pin lights up when 12V og GND is connected
+* Mode 2: A Table list structured in groups (ie. Blink Left, Blink Right near to each other
+* Mode 3: A latching mode - So the that has been tested stays on
+* Mode 4: FUTURE: Connection to CAN bus so that the tester and initiate each test by itself

 :smile:

 ### Built With